 You wanted to install the windows 2019 server on a hypervisor and the option that you have right now is to use the QEMU KVM hypervisor.
 Then you are in the right place.

-And when it comes to the virtualization I love KVM, as it is an Opensource and free too.
+And when it comes to virtualization I love KVM, as it is Open-source and free too.
 Whenever I had to choose between hypervisors I would always prefer KVM than anything else.

 The only way I can test LDAP configuration is by installing the windows server with its services in it.
 So I decided to spin up the window server 2019 in KVM.